Extended Set-based Tasks for Multi-task Execution and Prioritization: Simulations and Experiments

 At time $t=65$s, task $T_{z_3}$ is replaced by $T_{p_2}$.
 Tasks $T_{p_1}$ and $T_{p_2}$ are dependent and only the one with the highest priority will be executed.
 The prioritization constraint corresponds to a greater relaxation of the lowest priority task and allows for a better execution of the highest highest priority task, whose corresponding CBF always achieves a value close to zero.
 Moreover, the relaxation of the constraint $T_{p_2}\prec T_v$ enables the decrease of the vision task function.
 Finally, at time $t=86$s, $T_{p_1}$ and $T_{p_2}$ are swapped, with analogous considerations.
 Computed joint velocities $u$ are plotted in Fig.~\ref{fig:experiment:u} highlighting the continuity of the control input during stack switch and insertion/removal operations.
 Figure~\ref{fig:experiment:q} shows the desired and measured joint positions and serves to illustrate how a good accuracy is achieved with the robot kinematic model using the control inputs in Fig.~\ref{fig:experiment:u} and employing the control law~\eqref{eq:experiment:tau}.
 Finally, in Figures~\ref{fig:experiment:d} and \ref{fig:experiment:v} the time evolution of the slack variables of the task execution constraints and the prioritization stack constraint are plotted, respectively.
 Together with the time evolution of the CBF values encoding the executed tasks reported in Fig.~\ref{fig:experiment:h}, these figures show how the constraint-based task execution and prioritization framework presented in this paper effectively achieves the desired robot behavior.

-Further experiments were performed switching the described task stack manually in arbitrary sequences, with different end-effector desired positions and moving the Aruco tag to look at.
-Plots are here omitted for the sake of brevity but are shown in the accompanying video.
+Further experiments were performed switching the described task stack manually in arbitrary sequences, with different end-effector desired positions and moving the tag to look at.
+Plots are here omitted for the sake of brevity but are shown in the video submitted as supplementary material.